jSherz/jsj-blog/_posts/2023-06-15-enforce-aws-tag-compliance.md

 ### Resource support and wildcards

-If we read [the documentation of supported resources], we'll immediately see that many AWS resources just aren't supported.
+If you read [the documentation of supported resources], you'll immediately see that many AWS resources just aren't supported.
 Additionally, there's a real mix of services that do and don't support a wildcard syntax, e.g. `athena:*` to target all Athena resources.
 This matters as we're trying to fit as much as we